Get Involved and Have Fun! Join Us!

 Volunteering is a great way to get some "outdoor" exercise, develop new friendships, learn new skills, ensure students are connected to "the land," preserve our agricultural heritage, and help the community develop a new unique park.

 Volunteer experiences are between 2 to 2.5 hours in length.
 Leadership is provided by APF members.
 Work and safety equipment is provided.
+Safety glasses, hats, full-length pants, and leather shoes are common clothing for work projects.
 Tool orientations also provided.
 Dress for the weather.
-Safety glasses, hats, full-length pants, and leather shoes are common clothing for work projects.
-Work days usually end with fellowship time and snacks.
+Work days always include fellowship time and snacks-a time to meet your neighbors.

 Access to work projects is through the parking lot at 914 Union Road, Oregon, WI.